Rafase282/MyFCCWiki/MERN-on-Ubuntu.md

 `$ npm init`

-Follow the instructions and you shoudl have somethign similar to this:
+Follow the instructions and you should have something similar to this:

 ```
 {